solana-foundation/developer-content/CONTRIBUTING.md

 cases.
 As a general rule of thumb, try to share at least 3-4 options of similar products or services, not just a single named one.
 For example, when talking about wallet providers, a writer could list Phantom, Solflare, Backpack, and Ultimate.
-When talking about RPC providers, a writer could list Triton, Helius, and QuickNode.
+When talking about RPC providers, a writer should link to [solana.com/rpc](https://solana.com/rpc) instead of listing specific names.

 ### Use up-to-date code snippets